 DST Holding Periods and Real Estate Securities

-For private equity funds, including DSTs, a general holding period could be 5-7 years, which allows the real estate asset or assets to generate enough income and build enough value to meet the investment objectives of the security.
-In the event that investment objectives are achieved prior to completing the estimated holding period, fund managers will typically sell the assets and return the earned income to the investors, shortening the holding period.
-In contrast, if the investment objectives are not met within the estimated holding period, fund managers will typically extend the holding period to allow more time to achieve the desired yields.
+For DSTs, a general holding period could be 5-7 years, which allows the real estate asset or assets to generate enough income and build enough value to meet the investment objectives of the security.
+In the event that investment objectives are achieved prior to completing the estimated holding period, trust managers will typically sell the assets and return the earned income to the investors, shortening the holding period.
+In contrast, if the investment objectives are not met within the estimated holding period, trust managers will typically extend the holding period to allow more time to achieve the desired yields.

 Some real estate investments are better suited for longer holding periods that could last 10, 20, or 30+ years.
 These holding periods could suit those investors who are looking for a stable income rather than trying to build wealth.
 If the investor finds a stable property that will produce income for an extended period of time, that investor should plan on a long-term holding period.
 Another situation that justifies a long-term holding period is an investment in a property that has a land lease, or ground lease.
 In the case of a land lease, where the investor is considered a tenant and pays rent to use the land on which his or her investment property or business is located, that investor will probably want to make the most out of the additional capital and efforts spent to adapt the land to meet the investor’s needs.
 Such investments are often made more for the income produced rather than the gains received upon the sale of the investment; therefore, the longer holding period is usually preferable.

-The duration of the hold, whether a general 5-7 years, a shorter 3-5 years, or a longer 10 or more years, should be considered when investing in any security to help you determine whether or not the fund will align with your individual investment goals.
+The duration of the hold, whether a general 5-7 years, a shorter 3-5 years, or a longer 10 or more years, should be considered when investing in any security to help you determine whether or not the investment will align with your individual goals.